 The difference in effectiveness comes from different mechanisms of action of PPIs and H2 receptor antagonists.
 In plain language, H2 receptor antagonists suppress acid production by blocking only one pathway of acid production.
 PPIs, on the other hand, block proton pump, which plays a role in the final part of acid secretion.
 This mechanism of action makes them more effective than H2 receptor antagonists.

-4. Antacids as over the counter Omeprazole alternative
+5. Antacids as over the counter omeprazole alternative

 The following PPIs are available as prescription-only medication:

-- Pantoprazole: less popular Pantoprazole is available as a prescription-only medication inf form of 20mg and 40mg gastro-resistant tablets.
+Less popular Pantoprazole is available as a prescription-only medication in form of 20mg and 40mg gastro-resistant tablets.

-Ranitidine is available in the form of 150mg and 300mg tablets.
-Additionally, Ranitidine can be prescribed in the form of oral solution, available as Ranitidine 150mg/10ml oral solution, and as branded product Zantac Syrup ( 150mg of Ranitidine per 10ml).
+Prescription-only ranitidine is available in the form of 150mg and 300mg tablets.
+Additionally, Ranitidine can be prescribed in the form of oral solution, available as ranitidine 150mg/10ml oral solution, and as branded product Zantac Syrup ( 150mg of Ranitidine per 10ml).
 Oral solution of Ranitidine is prescribed for babies (young population) or patients with swallowing difficulties.

 Other H2 blockers available on prescription include:

-The above drugs are not commonly prescribed in the UK.
+The above three drugs are not commonly prescribed in the UK.

 Lifestyle changes such as weight loss can reduce episodes of heartburn.
 Other lifestyle modifications to consider include: